When Your Hot Water System Fails: A Guide to Urgent Repairs

 Electrical issues

-What to do if your Hot Water System Fails
+What to Do When You’re Hot Water System Fails

 Switch off the water source